adiletbaimyrza/react-typescript-todo-app/README.md

 }
 ```

-2. Change the "homepage" key in **package.json** to your own username and repository name:
+2. Change the "homepage" key in **package.json** to your own username and repository name, if you want to deploy the application to GitHub Pages and follow instructions indicated in the article above.

 ```json
 "homepage": "https://{username}.github.io/{repository-name}/",